West Point Parents Club of North Carolina

 Join us as we support the four-year wonderful journey of our sons’ and daughters’ commitment to West Point and the Nation.

-The West Point Parents Club of North Carolina is divided into seven zones, this allows for local meetings that are “closer to home.”
-The zones are determined by your zip code, if a different zone is more convenient for you, then by all means join with that group.
-We want you to be a part of the club and encourage all of you to join.
-It is important that West Point know that we are working at the local level to support the academy and our cadets.
+The West Point Parents Club of North Carolina is divided into seven platoons (zones), this allows for local meetings that are “closer to home.”
+The platoons are determined by the county you live in.
+If a different platoon is more convenient for you, then let us know, and we’ll send your information to the platoon leaders for the platoon you would prefer to join.
+We invite you to join our club and encourage all of you to do so.
+It is important that West Point knows that we are working at the local level to support the academy and our cadets.

 Please keep all of our graduates and soldiers in your thoughts and prayers.